gazebosim/sdf_tutorials/specify_pose/tutorial.md

-The SDFormat `<pose/>` element is similar to the [`<origin/>` element from URDF](http://wiki.ros.org/urdf/XML/joint#Elements), which both share the same defition of roll, pitch, and yaw angles:
+The SDFormat `<pose/>` element is similar to the [`<origin/>` element from URDF](http://wiki.ros.org/urdf/XML/joint#Elements), which both share the same definition of roll, pitch, and yaw angles:

     <origin xyz="x y z" rpy="roll pitch yaw" />